Josh Rojas Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in the league.
+- The Marlins pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Marlins have the 23rd-ranked team ERA across all league pitching staffs (5.09).
+- The Marlins' 4.79 team ERA ranks 20th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 18th in baseball in home runs given up (16 total, 1.2 per game).
+- Marlins pitchers combine to surrender 16 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The Marlins will look to Rogers (0-2) in his third start of the season.
+- The Marlins will look to Garrett (0-0) in his second start this season.

-- The left-hander last appeared on Saturday against the New York Mets, when he threw 4 2/3 innings, allowing three earned runs while giving up four hits.
+- In his last time out on Sunday, the left-hander tossed 4 2/3 innings against the New York Mets, allowing two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.